 - Romeo and Juliet by William Shakespeare

 Our students will also have the opportunity to participate in the school’s exciting Literacy event, ‘The Big Read’.
-This involves the whole school reading a novel and discussing aspects of it during tutor time and in your English lessons.
+This involves the whole school being encouraged to read five recommended texts and participate in our WGSB Book Awards.

 Edexcel GCSE English Language and GCSE English Literature